 The standard ISA must be opened in your own name.
 However, some banks and building societies do provide Junior ISAs for children.

-A Junior ISA is a long-term savings account that allows family and friends to save on behalf of a child up to the allowance of £4,080 for this tax year.
+A Junior ISA is a long-term savings account that allows family and friends to save on behalf of a child up to the allowance of £4,128 for the tax year 6 April 2017 - 5 April 2018.
 For children under 16, the account has to be managed by a parent (or someone with parental responsibility).
 Children over 16 can choose to hold both a Junior ISA and a standard Cash ISA in their own name.
 When the child turns 18, the Junior ISA turns into a standard Cash ISA and they will be able to access their funds.